plusk/b-line/README.md

 ## Credit

 Credits to [Kornil](https://github.com/Kornil) for [simple-react-app](https://github.com/Kornil/simple-react-app) so we didn't have to spend hours setting up webpack for a nice development environment.
 We've modified the structure from there to make it even simpler.

+As noted in `reset.scss`, credits to Eric Meyer for [reset-styling](http://meyerweb.com/eric/tools/css/reset/) for the sake of reducing browser differences.